ksakmann/ksakmannn/_pages/about.md

 ---

-I currently work as a research engineer at the Bosch Center for Artificial Intelligence in Stuttgart, Germany.
-My research is about generalization and  robustness of deep learning models for computer vision, with a special focus on semantic segmentation.
+I work as a research engineer at the [Bosch Center for Artificial Intelligence](https://www.bosch-ai.com/about-us/our-people/) in Stuttgart, Germany.

-Previously I worked on quantum many-body physics and computational photography with applications to quantum metrology.
-I was a PostDoc at the TU Vienna, and obtained a Research Fellowship from Stanford University.
+Previously, I was a Physics Postdoc at the TU Vienna, and Postdoctoral Research Fellow at Stanford University.

-I completed my PhD in Physics at the University of Heidelberg, Germany under supervision of Prof. Cederbaum.
+I completed my Physics PhD at the University of Heidelberg, Germany under supervision of Prof. Cederbaum.

+My current research topics are generalization and robustness of deep learning models for computer vision with a special focus on semantic segmentation.
+In customer projects I have worked on topics such as domain adaptation, generative models and outlier detection.

 For more details, see my CV and Google Scholar.